-The Disneyland Resorts offer several Annual Passes.
+The Disneyland Resort offers several Annual Passports.
 The Premium Annual Passport is good for an entire year with no blackout dates.

-The pass costs \$349 and is good for admission to both parks (excluding arcades).
-Southern California Annual Passports, priced at \$149, provide admission to both parks for a year excluding 138 preselected blackout dates.
-These are available to residents in zip codes 90000 to 93599 and to Baja California residents in Mexico postal codes 21000 unofficial TIP If you visit Disneyland three or more days each summer, an Annual Pass is a potential money saver.

-to 22999.
-Prices for children are the same as those for adults on all Annual Passes.
-Annual passes are a good idea if you plan to visit Disneyland parks five or more days in a year.
-If you purchase your Annual Pass in July of this year and schedule your visit next year for June, you'll cover two years' vacations with a single Annual Pass.
+The pass costs \$379 and is good for admission to both parks (excluding arcades).
+Southern California Annual Passports, priced at \$154, provide admission to both parks for a year, excluding preselected blackout dates.
+These are available to residents in zip codes 90000 to 93599 and to Baja California residents in Mexico postal codes 21000 to 22999.
+Prices for unofficial TIP If you visit Disneyland three or more days each summer, an Annual Passport is a potential money saver. children are the same as those for adults on all Annual Passports.
+All of these passes are a good idea if you plan to visit Disneyland parks five or more days in a year.
+If you purchase your Annual Passport in July of this year and schedule your visit next year for June, you'll cover two years' vacations with a single pass.

-Admission passes can be ordered through the mail by writing: Disneyland Ticket Mail Order P.O.
+Admission passes can be ordered through the mail by writing

+Disneyland Ticket Mail Order P.O.
 Box 61061 Anaheim, CA 92803-6161

 Disneyland Ticket Mail Order accepts personal checks and money orders.
 Mail orders take three to four weeks to process.
-To order tickets by telephone, call 🕿 714-781-4400.
+To order tickets by telephone, call 2 714-781-4400.

-In addition to Disneyland Ticket Mail Order, Disneyland admissions can be purchased in advance from Disneyland Resort hotels; the Disneyland Web site, www.disneyland.com; Disney Stores in the Western United States; and the Walt Disney Travel Sales Center, 2 800-854-3104.
-Discounts of about \$10 per ticket for Three-, Four-, and Five-day Park Hoppers are often available on the Disneyland Web site.
+In addition to Disneyland Ticket Mail Order and the Disneyland Web sites, Disneyland admissions can be purchased in advance from Disneyland Resort hotels; Disney Stores in the Western United States; and the Walt Disney Travel Sales Center, 🕿 800-854-3104.